agsmith/agsmith.github.io/index.md

 Below you will find a brief description of the TLS handshake process.
 A TLS session always establishes that the Server is who it says it is.
 However, the Server can also request or require that the Client proves that it is who it says it is.
 This can be configured as `CLIENT_AUTH: WANT` or `CLIENT_AUTH: NEED`.
 This Client authentication process is referred to a Client Auth or Mutual Auth (since Server Auth is always implied).

 ## Server Authenticated TLS
+This flow describes the regular TLS handshake process where Server Auth is implied

 ### Client Hello: Client -> Server
 - Client sends Server the highest TLS version it supports